edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The textual description of these quarantine instructions.<br/>A textual description of this specified binary file.<br/>A textual description of this header balance out.<br/>A textual description of this referenced logistics package.<br/>A textual description of this logistics service charge.<br/>A textual description of this logistics related location.<br/>The textual description of this procuring project.<br/>A textual description of these trade payment terms.<br/>A textual description of this identified fault.<br/>The textual description of this transport service.<br/>A textual description of this registered tax.<br/>A textual description of this product certificate.<br/>A textual description of this logistics package.<br/>A textual description of this payment balance out.<br/>A textual description of these trade delivery terms.<br/>A textual description of this specified period of time.<br/>A textual description of this supply chain schedule.<br/>A textual description of these transport instructions.<br/>A textual description of these disposal instructions.<br/>The textual description of this available period.<br/>The textual description for this specified observation.<br/>A textual description of this valuation breakdown statement.<br/>The textual description of this work item dimension.<br/>The textual description of this trade settlement financial card.<br/>A textual description of this trade party.<br/>A textual description for this referenced product.<br/>A textual description of this operational parameter.<br/>A textual description of this product characteristic.<br/>The textual description of this transport event.<br/>A textual description of this stores inventory item.<br/>The textual description of the applied allowance charge.<br/>A textual description of these temperature setting instructions.<br/>A textual description of this spatial dimension.<br/>A textual description of this measurement.<br/>A textual description of this header trade settlement.<br/>A textual description of this supply chain packaging.<br/>A textual description of these delivery instructions.<br/>The textual description of this logistics risk analysis result.<br/>The textual description of this logistics status.<br/>A textual description of this supply chain event.<br/>A textual description of these handling instructions.<br/>A textual description of these specified personal effects.<br/>The textual description of this specified geographical feature.<br/>A textual description of this control setting parameter.<br/>A textual description for this transport waste material component.<br/>The textual description of this transport route.<br/>A textual description of this material goods characteristic.<br/>The textual description of this document status.<br/>A textual description of this trade product feature.<br/>A textual description for this trade product.<br/>The textual description of this work item quantity analysis.<br/>The textual description of this requesting party.<br/>The textual description of this certified accreditation.<br/>A textual description of this communication event.<br/>The textual description of these haulage instructions.<br/>A textual description of this exchanged document.<br/>The textual description for this geographical object characteristic.<br/>
+Comments: <br/>The textual description of these quarantine instructions.<br/>A textual description of this specified binary file.<br/>A textual description of this header balance out.<br/>A textual description of this referenced logistics package.<br/>A textual description of this logistics service charge.<br/>A textual description of this logistics related location.<br/>The textual description of this procuring project.<br/>A textual description of these trade payment terms.<br/>A textual description of this identified fault.<br/>The textual description of this transport service.<br/>A textual description of this registered tax.<br/>A textual description of this product certificate.<br/>A textual description of this logistics package.<br/>A textual description of this payment balance out.<br/>A textual description of these trade delivery terms.<br/>A textual description of this specified period of time.<br/>A textual description of this supply chain schedule.<br/>A textual description of these transport instructions.<br/>A textual description of these disposal instructions.<br/>The textual description of this available period.<br/>The textual description for this specified observation.<br/>A textual description of this valuation breakdown statement.<br/>The textual description of this work item dimension.<br/>The textual description of this trade settlement financial card.<br/>A textual description of this trade party.<br/>A textual description for this referenced product.<br/>A textual description of this operational parameter.<br/>A textual description of this product characteristic.<br/>The textual description of this transport event.<br/>A textual description of this stores inventory item.<br/>The textual description of the applied allowance charge.<br/>A textual description of these temperature setting instructions.<br/>A textual description of this spatial dimension.<br/>A textual description of this header trade settlement.<br/>A textual description of this measurement.<br/>A textual description of this supply chain packaging.<br/>A textual description of these delivery instructions.<br/>The textual description of this logistics risk analysis result.<br/>A textual description of this supply chain event.<br/>The textual description of this logistics status.<br/>A textual description of these handling instructions.<br/>A textual description of these specified personal effects.<br/>The textual description of this specified geographical feature.<br/>A textual description of this control setting parameter.<br/>A textual description for this transport waste material component.<br/>The textual description of this transport route.<br/>The textual description of this document status.<br/>A textual description of this material goods characteristic.<br/>A textual description for this trade product.<br/>A textual description of this trade product feature.<br/>The textual description of this work item quantity analysis.<br/>The textual description of this requesting party.<br/>The textual description of this certified accreditation.<br/>A textual description of this communication event.<br/>The textual description of these haulage instructions.<br/>A textual description of this exchanged document.<br/>The textual description for this geographical object characteristic.<br/>

 Domains: